ggaammdev/digital_factory/README.md

 # Agent Factory Manager (AFM) v2.0

-The **Agent Factory Manager** is a dynamic simulation where an AI agent acts as the operator of a digital twin of the manufacturing plant.
-This AI agent continuously monitors key business metrics like inventory, funds, and machine status to make autonomous, strategic decisions that optimize production efficiency.
-It adapts to changing market conditions and operational challenges, demonstrating how AI agents can independently manage complex workflows and drive successful outcomes in a simulated industrial environment.
+The **Agent Factory Manager** is a dynamic simulation where an AI agent acts as the operator of a digital twin of a manufacturing plant.
+This AI agent continuously monitors key business metrics like inventory, funds, and machine status to make informed, autonomous, and strategic decisions that optimize production efficiency.
+It adapts to changing market conditions and operational challenges, demonstrating how AI agents demonstrate agency in a simulated industrial environment.

 ## Features